top of page

 Understanding Insurance Loyalty Tax: Why Long-Term Policyholders Pay More

-This article explains what insurance loyalty tax is, when it begins affecting premiums, why insurers charge long-term customers more, and what Australian families can do about it.
+This article explains what the loyalty tax is, when it begins, why insurers charge existing customers more, and what Australian families can do about it.

 What Is Insurance Loyalty Tax and How Does It Work?